-The club gained its reputation as a musician’s hangout almost completely thanks to its proximity to the Ryman Auditorium.
-At the time, the “mother church of country music” hosted the Grand Ole Opry, one of the most famous musical revues in the country.
+The famous honky-tonk gained its reputation as a musician's hangout almost entirely thanks to its proximity to the Ryman Auditorium.
+At the time, the "mother church of country music" hosted the Grand Ole Opry, one of the most famous musical revues in the country.

 Performers at the Opry would sneak out the side door and head across the alley to Tootsie's before, after and even sometimes in the middle of their sets.

 But while location put Tootsies Orchid Lounge on the map, it was the real-life "Tootsie" Bess' hospitality that made it a breeding ground for some of country music's biggest stars.

 In a special piece for WZTV Nashville, Willie Nelson recalled how Bess made every artist feel like a star.
 "When I first came to town, I had a song I had written that I had gotten on the jukebox there," says Nelson.
 "And Tootsie would play it, and I felt like I really hit the big time because I was on Tootsie's jukebox."

 Nelson and future Highwaymen partner Kris Kristofferson even lived above Tootsie's when times were tough.
 Bess ran tabs for anybody and everybody, making sure they felt at home, even if they were basically broke.

 She even kept a box of "IOU's" back by the bar for down-and-out patrons.
 Rumor has it that some of the more well-off clientele would make sure to pay out the entire IOU box at the end of every year to make sure Tootsie didn't take too much of a loss.